sanyassyed/DataAnalysis_Employee_Hiring_Project/documentation/project_creation.md

 # Steps to recreate the project
+Find here all the steps taken to create this project

 ## PowerBI -  Data Extraction
 ## SQL - Data Loading
 ## Python - EDA & Pre-Cleaning